skip to Main Content

 SSP:

-Supply-Side Platform works with publishers to maximize the prices that their impressions sell at.
+The Supply-Side Platform works with publishers to maximize their impressions’ prices.

 Second-party data: